Low progesterone is more common than you might think.

 I’ve outlined these therapies and supplements in this post.

 Stress might be the most common reason for low progesterone in women in the US.

 People tend to undervalue the potency and effect that chronic and sustained stress has on the physiologic processes in the body.

-Acute levels of stress have been shown to spike both cortisol and progesterone, as outlined below in the graph:
+Acute levels of stress have been shown to spike both cortisol and progesterone (7), as outlined below in the graph:

-Sustained stress leads to changes in adrenal hormones which may result higher than normal cortisol and lower than normal progesterone.
+Sustained stress leads to changes in adrenal hormones which may result in higher-than-normal cortisol and lower-than-normal progesterone.

-This phenomenon has been termed "pregnenelone steal" to highlight the adrenal preference to create pregnenolone (and therefore cortisol) over progesterone.
+This phenomenon has been termed “pregnenolone steal” to highlight the adrenal preference to create pregnenolone (and therefore cortisol) over progesterone.

 Chronic stress also leads to changes in thyroid physiology by increasing the conversion of T4 to reverse T3.